From physical and emotional support to transport, farming, and scientific study, animals help humans in many diverse ways.

 - Milk: cows, goats, and sheep

-In today’s market, we try to use as much of the animal to reduce waste.
-Once the animal’s meat has been removed, the carcass is then processed based on various uses.
-Skin is sent to clothing and shoe manufacturers; horns are used to make buttons for clothing and furniture, bones are used for the pet food industry, and bone china production.
+In today’s market, we try to use as much of the animals to reduce waste.
+Once the animal’s meat has been removed, the carcass is processed based on various uses.
+Skin is sent to clothing and shoe manufacturers; horns are used to make buttons for clothing and furniture.
+Bones are used for the pet food industry and bone china production.

-Even the smallest of animals is vital to our food industry.
-Bees are important pollinators, responsible for pollinating around 70% of our crops.
-Wild species pollinate most crops, but just over 30% are pollinated by domesticated honeybees.
+Even the smallest of animals are vital to our food industry.
+Bees are essential pollinators responsible for pollinating around 70% of our crops.
+Wild species pollinate most crops, but domesticated honeybees pollinate just over 30%.